 In 2013, the first phase of an expansion Capital Campaign allowed for the building of the Michael David Elizondo Library and Resource.
 This building included the addition of eight classrooms and a Library Resource Center.
 The positive result of this expansion, completed just 5 years ago, was the ability to increase our student population and offer a library with accommodations for the new digital era.

-In June 2018, Central Catholic held a commencement and blessing ceremony for the new Central Catholic Convocation Center.
-This 40,000 square foot state-of-the-art Convocation Center, projected to open its doors in summer 2019, will include a fully regulated basketball gym, locker rooms for all teams, weight room with wellness & rehabilitation center.
-Most importantly, a chapel dedicated to Mother Adele will also be part of the facility, allowing us to continue to emphasize the importance of a rounded and meaningful Christian education.
+In August 2019, Central Catholic opened the doors on its new Kahlig-Cowie Convocation Center & Mother Adele Chapel.
+This 40,000 square foot state-of-the-art Convocation Center will include a fully regulated basketball gym, locker rooms for all teams, a weight room with wellness & rehabilitation center.
+Most importantly, a chapel dedicated to Mother Adele will also be part of the facility, allowing us to continue to emphasize the importance of a well-rounded and meaningful Christian education.